jzuhone/pyxsim/doc/source/xray_fields.rst

 :math:`\rm{erg}~\rm{cm}^{-3}~\rm{s}^{-1}`, another for the X-ray luminosity in the chosen band in :math:`\rm{erg}~\rm{s}^{-1}`, and another for the X-ray photon emissivity in :math:`\rm{photon}~\rm{cm}^{-3}~\rm{s}^{-1}`.
-These fields exist in the same way as any other field in yt, and can be used in the same ways:
+These fields exist in the same way as any other field in yt, and can be used in the same ways.

+Querying emissivity values in a sphere:

 .. code-block:: python